 There are a few cliffs right next to shore which makes it a great place to find some spots in the shade when you need added protection from the sun.

 You can rent beach chairs from the locals if you want but otherwise, there is plenty of spots to simply lay with your towel on the beach without having to pay a fee.

-If you feel like a coconut, a drink or a snack there are a couple of local vendors around, but it is recommended to bring your own picnic as they might charge you tourist prices.
+If you feel like a coconut, a drink, or a snack there are a couple of local vendors around, but it is recommended to bring your own picnic as they might charge you tourist prices.

-There is also a line-up of tall palm trees close by the shore which makes for a good Instagram-worthy photo!
+There is also a line-up of tall palm trees close to the shore which makes for a good Instagram-worthy photo!

-If you’re looking for a quiet and romantic place to watch the sunset than Puka Shell Beach is definitely the best option.
+If you’re looking for a quiet and romantic place to watch the sunset then Puka Shell Beach is definitely the best option.

 Diniwid Beach is around the corner from White Beach.
-Since Diniwid Beach hides behind a cliff wall not many visitors that come to Boracay even know that it exists although it is possible to access it by foot from White Beach.
+Since Diniwid Beach hides behind a cliff wall not many visitors that come to Boracay even know that it exists although it is possible to access it on foot from White Beach.

 Along the way, you’ll pass by some small beaches and some rock pools where local kids are jumping from.

 You’ll also walk past a statue of the Virgin Mary which is one of the emblems of Catholicism in Boracay.

-What makes Diniwid Beach so unique is that it is surrounded by hills, rocks and cliffs which makes it look like a little magical cove on Boracay Island.
+What makes Diniwid Beach so unique is that it is surrounded by hills, rocks, and cliffs which makes it look like a little magical cove on Boracay Island.